 The Legal and Ethical Complexities of Sperm and Egg Donation

 Listen to medical research scientist, Damian Adams and Associate Professor in Health Law, Dr. Sonia Allen discuss challenges around sperm and egg donation, including issues related to the rights of parents, donors, and children.

 Dr. Sonia Allen consults with the South Australian government on ARTs, sperm and egg donation.
-A report on the review of the South Australian assisted reproductive treatment act was recently tabled in the Australian parliament and available to read.
+A report on her review of the South Australian Assisted Reproductive Treatment Act 1988 is available to read.

 Legal in the Mexican state of Tabasco since 1997, international commercial surrogacy is now under fire in the country.

 This article tracks changes to the law – restricting Mexican gestational mothers from carrying children for foreigners – with analysis of how the new policy will be implemented.
 It follows gestational mothers, for whom surrogacy is a vital source of income, in a state with the highest unemployment rate in the country, as well as intended parents locked in legal battle with authorities that are stalling on birth certificates after the new restriction was enforced.

 With this development, Mexico is the next (fallen) chip in the global practice of international commercial surrogacy.